Gilgamech/website/Gillogisms.md

 1. The studio doesn't have nostalgia for the artwork, merely nostalgia for its revenue stream.
 1. The study of the flow of people through an area
 1. The sweet spot of the hockey stick.
 The place where performance/price is as high as possible.
-1. The toxic liquid rocks which volcanically spew from within the planet - when cooled and eroded by large amounts of rainwater - become a very good place for .
 1. The US Military can control what happens with its weapons, to some extent.
 We should continue upgrading our weaponry to be more safe, and to only work on approved targets, through GPS and other means.
 This will provide us with better control over our weaponry on the global stage, and prevent unnecessary loss of life from unintentional use.
 1. The US State Dept doesn't enjoy the CIA putting spies into foreign embassies and using diplomatic cover, because every CIA spy means one fewer diplomat.
 1. The vast application of time and space is the best way to prevent any conflict between 2 people.
 They'll have trouble finding the ability to conflict if you put 10 light years and 10 million years between them. - 2015